-At Virginia Wesleyan a hybrid course is 30% or more of instructional seat time online, and an online course is 75% or more of instructional seat time online.
+At Virginia Wesleyan, a hybrid course is 30% or more of instructional seat time online, whereas an online course is 75% or more of instructional seat time online.
 All courses at Virginia Wesleyan University exist in accordance with the University's core principles of small classes that engage students in an active learning environment.
-Therefore, the University's online, hybrid and distance learning options reaffirm its belief in fostering learning that is both intellectually challenging and student driven.
+Therefore, the University's online, hybrid, and distance learning options reaffirm its belief in fostering learning that is both intellectually challenging and student driven.
 The University is committed to only offering those courses that conform as well as traditional classroom courses to these established principles.

-In 2017, Virginia Wesleyan formally partnered with Learning House, the premier provider among private colleges nationwide for enrollment management and marketing support services of online programs.
-This partnership allows Virginia Wesleyan to provide expanded online course options, including an online Master of Business Administration program and an online degree completion program.
+In 2017, Virginia Wesleyan formally expanded online course options, including an online Master of Business Administration program and an online degree completion program, with majors available in business, criminal justice, social sciences, environmental studies, and comprehensive liberal studies.

-For the Online Degree Completion and Graduate Programs Catalog, please visit: vwu.edu/gradonline.
+For the Online Degree Completion and Graduate Programs catalog, please visit: vwu.edu/gradonline.